marcriehm/kubernetes-research/Objects.md

 **Please note the "Best practices" section in the above URL.**

+Secrets are an exception to the "declarative rule".
+Because Secrets contain sensitive information, they should never be checked into version control, and they should be stored on disk only temporarily, if at all.
+The creation of Secrets in a prod environment should be done manually.

 The file [./Secrets/my-secret](./Secrets/my-secret "A secret file") contains a Secret value.
 The file [./Secrets/my-secret.yaml](./Secrets/my-secret.yaml "A Secret YAML definition") contains a template for a Secret definition.
 The file [./Secrets/create-my-secret.sh](./Secrets/create-my-secret.sh "Secret-processing shell script") is an example shell script which creates the Secret.
-Normally one would never check the Secret value into version control, and one would clean up after running any associated scripts.

 <p align="center"><a href="./Architecture.md">&larr;&nbsp;Previous</a>&nbsp;&vert;&nbsp;<a href="./API.md">Next&nbsp;&rarr;</a></p>